Zyten/tvtime-to-serializd/README.md

 # TVTime to Serializd

-A tool to help users migrate their TV show lists from TVTime to Serializd.
+A tool to migrate your TV show list from TV Time to Serializd.

 ## Features

 - Processes TVTime's CSV export
-- Maps shows to TMDB entries (which Serializd uses)
+- Maps shows to TMDB entries (used by Serializd)
-- Provides clean list of show titles ready for Serializd import
+- Generates a list ready for Serializd import
-- Identifies unmapped shows for reference
+- Identifies unmapped shows

-- Watch Status is not supported - lists all shows added to TV Time
+_Note: Watch Status is not supported_

+## Usage

+1. Obtain your TV Time data:

+- Email TV Time support at support@tvtime.com requesting a copy of your data.
+- After verification, you'll receive tv-time-personal-data.zip, which contains `tracking-prod-records-v2.csv`.

+2. Use the Online Tool:

+- Visit tvtime-to-serializd.sruban.me.
+- Upload tracking-prod-records-v2.csv.
+- The app will process your data and generate a list of mapped shows.
+- Copy the generated list.

+3. Import to Serializd:

+- Go to Serializd settings > Import Data.
+- Paste the list and submit.

-## Setup
+## Running Locally

+If you prefer to run the app locally, follow these steps.

 ### Prerequisites